Brush fires burning in Chatsworth, Sunland areas amid scorching heat wave

-BOX CANYON, LOS ANGELES (KABC) -- Firefighters are battling two brush fires that broke out in Southern California Friday, prompting some evacuations as a heat wave settles over the region.
+BOX CANYON, LOS ANGELES (KABC) -- Firefighters are battling two brush fires that broke out in Southern California Friday as a heat wave settles over the region.

 The first fire that broke out is in the Box Canyon area near Chatsworth and is threatening at least one home.